irdest/irdest/docs/user/src/guides/03_lora.md

   * 486Mhz (China)
   * Others depending on region.

 Your equipment and software must both be configured for the correct frequency band.
 Very unfun things happen when you do not do this.
 For instance in europe the American LoRa band (915MHz) overlaps with the european emergency services backup frequencies.
-Transmitting on these frequencies is a severe criminal offence which may even result in jail time.
+Transmitting on these frequencies is a severe criminal offense.

 ### Duty Cycle
 LoRa's use of the ISM band is stipulated under the condition that no site (transmitter) will actively transmit for more than 1% of the time.
 This is calculated as no more than 36 seconds in any 1 hour window.
 Violation of this requirement can cause harmful interferance with other users of the LoRa network.
 Keep in mind that LoRa can have a range of up to 10Km, so you likely will not know of this interferance until a police officer comes to tell you to stop. **Irdest will violate this 1% requirement and likely interfere with other LoRa users**